 Moreover, the lounge’s size is clearly a blessing and a curse.
 Our biggest issue was that the staff just didn’t seem to be deployed to cover the entire lounge.
 That’s why there were dirty dishes left around and very little personalized service.

 I have my broad club level post to explain why I’m tough on Disney clubs, but this is a good one to be explicit about.
-For over $1000 per night and a $400 premium over other rooms in the hotel, this should be a perfect experience unlike any other.
-Frankly, no criticism at such a price is petty, and Disney has the capabilities match their exorbitant price with exorbitant quality.
+For over $1000 per night and a $500 premium over other rooms in the hotel, this should be a perfect experience unlike any other.
+Frankly, no criticism at such a price is petty, and Disney has the capabilities to match their exorbitant price with exorbitant quality.

 But they don’t.
 The lounge is good.
 But I’d compare it to my experience in the LAX Marriott’s club, not to my experience in, say, the Ritz Carlton Hong Kong’s Club (which, by the way, was still less expensive than this club).